-Lots of stuff happens every day in our community, and we don’t have the staff to cover everything.
-And sometimes we don’t even hear about it here at Oak Ridge Now until we read it somewhere else.
+But we digress.
+There’s a whole lot going on in our community, and we don’t have the staff to cover everything.
+Sometimes we don’t even hear about it here at Oak Ridge Now until we read it somewhere else.
 But you might not have heard about it either, so we once again bring you another edition of In Other News.

 The City of Oak Ridge North handed out it’s annual Christmas decorating awards, once again handing the venerable Jimmy Lane as the best overall street in the city.
 It’s time some folks got together with some resolve to stop the dominance next year.

 This time of year also provides a good deal of sales tax revenue.
 Oak Ridge North has seen it’s sales tax revenue increase by 4.4% through November of this year, and the Christmas buying season should help hold up or raise that number.
 Mattress One, the new Sears Home Appliance Showroom were not open this time last year.

 Another Oak Ridge-area retailer, M. Fatheree Interiors, was profiled in the Community Impact News this month.
 They have been in the Woodwind Village Shopping Center for 17 years now.
 There is definitely some cool stuff there.
 Most of it is out of my price range, but…

 In area politics, we’ve had two more folks beat the filing deadline and register to run in the upcoming March Republican primary.
 Mark Bosma, director of infrastructure for Montgomery County, is running for Alan Sadler’s soon-to-be-vacated County Judge seat.
 And Oak Ridge High School graduate Craig McMichael has tossed his hat in the ring to oppose incumbent Congressman Kevin Brady.
 A War Eagle in the halls of Congress?
 Sure, it’s a longshot, but that’s better than no shot at all.
 It bring’s to mind that classic Lloyd and Mary scene in Dumb and Dumber.